 This is not to say that the night was entirely a love-fest, not on

-where Jobs likened the Windows version of iTunes to “giving a glass of icewater to somebody in hell.”
+the same day where Jobs likened the Windows version of iTunes to “giving a glass of icewater to somebody in hell.”
 (Video highlights of Jobs’s solo appearance is embedded below, courtesy of the D conference.
 Warning: the video will probably be preceded by an ad.
 This is one of the many reasons why Rupert Murdoch wants to pay a big pile of money for the Wall Street Journal.)

 Most notably the pair clashed about, of all things, Apple’s successful series of television ads featuring the Mac Guy (Justin Long) and the PC Guy (John Hodgman).
 Gates was visibly uncomfortable during the entire discussion of the ads, not buying Jobs’s suggestion that “The art of those commercials is not to be mean, but is actually for the guys to like each other.”
 When both Jobs and co-moderator Kara Swisher expressed that they liked the PC guy, Gates shot back, “His mother loves him.”